|Tuition fee type||Cost (per annum)|

 From the moment you join LJMU, you will be assigned a personal tutor who will be responsible for supporting your academic and personal progress throughout the course.
 This kind of one-to-one support is particularly useful for discussing course-related issues or concerns you may have during your studies.
 As part of your timetable you will have weekly contact with your tutor in a Peer Learning Group.

 Other forms of support include a Student Support Zone and library which stay open in the evenings and at weekends during term time.
 The IM Marsh Campus where this course is based is renowned for its friendliness and strong sense of community.
+You can watch the campus video here.

 In recent years, the professionalisation of sport coaching has become a key component of government sport strategy.
 Coaching as a profession requires knowledge of what and how to coach and this degree will encourage you to apply theory to practice to enhance these skills